midnightntwrk/midnight-architecture/proposals/0004-micro-adt-language.md

 # Proposed Changes

+Note: All ADTs and queries should be taken as a *preliminary specification*.
+Expect changes, but for now, they should serve to work against, not just as a sketch of what could be!

 I propose supporting the following ADTs and public oracle queries:

 ADTs, where `0 < n <= 64` is a size parameter, and `T`, `K`, and `V` are